mappls-api/mapmyindia-interactive-map-js-api/15-mapmyindia-maps-api-heatmap-plugin-example/readme.md

 ```

 #### Mandatory Parameters
 1. `data`: Data based on which the heat map is generated.
-Consists of an array of coordinate pairs (lat,long) as well as their color intensity values rannging from 0 to 1.
+Consists of an array of coordinate pairs (lat,long) as well as their color intensity values ranging from 0 to 1.
 Each point in the input array can be either an array like [50.5, 30.5, 0.5], or a Leaflet-compatible LatLng object.<br> Example:
     ```js
     var data=[[28.61477333,77.2425878,0.2],[28.612735,77.248696,0.5]];
     ```